 We are talking about the health reasons here.
 The main reason you eat is to provide all the cells of your body with the nourishment and fluids needed for optimal functioning.
 Your cells need nutrients to do their jobs, to keep themselves healthy, and to replace themselves with new healthy cells.

 If you are eating to alleviate stress, anxiety, food addiction, or boredom, take note.
-This kind of eating will often lead you to eat too much, too often, and too much of the wrong foods.
+Emotional eating often leads to eating too much, too often, and too much of the wrong foods.
+At the same time, stress eating can cause poor digestion and assimilation of nutrients because your body's energy is being diverted to parts needed for fight or flight.

 Bottom line - healthy cells equal a healthy you.
-And sure, if you also want to eat healthy foods (and a little junk) for pleasure and social bonding, that's great too.
+And sure, if you also want to eat healthy foods (and a little soul food) for pleasure and social bonding, that's great too.

 Do you wolf your food so fast that your brain can't signal you to stop eating before you are full?
 It takes around 20 minutes for your brain to send the signal to the body that it is full.